 This article describes the algorithm behind the backup model.

-CodeTwo Backup is Incremental Backup software designed for both Office 365 and on-premises Exchange servers.
-Incremental Backup means that only the initial cycle of a backup job backs up the whole mailbox content (Fig. 1.).
-Subsequent cycles are incremental, i.e. the software queries your Exchange server for changes in a desired mailbox since the previous cycle.
+CodeTwo Backup is an incremental backup software solution designed for both Office 365 and on-premises Exchange and SharePoint servers.
+Incremental backup means that only the initial cycle of a backup job backs up the whole mailbox or SharePoint site content (Fig. 1.).
+Subsequent cycles are incremental, i.e. the software queries your Exchange and SharePoint servers for changes in the desired mailbox/site since the previous cycle.
 If any changes are detected, only the modified (learn more) or new items are backed up again.
 The software does not back up the unmodified items again.
 This solution speeds up the whole process and saves disk space.

 Additionally, CodeTwo Backup features item versioning.
-If during consecutive job cycles the software detects that the backed up content changed, the modified items are backed up again and stored together with the previous versions of the same items (older item versions are not overwritten), as illustrated in Fig. 1.
-Thanks to this approach, during a restore job the user of the software is able to restore not only the most recent local copy of an item, but any previous version of it (assuming of course that there was more than one job cycle since the creation of this particular item).
+If during consecutive job cycles the software detects that the backed-up content was changed, the modified items are backed up again and stored together with the previous versions of the same items (older item versions are not overwritten).
+As illustrated in Fig. 1., unchanged items are not unnecessarily duplicated during cycles #2 and #3 - only new items are backed up in cycle #3.
+During cycle #4, a changed item is versioned to allow for restoring of the older copy in the future.
+Thanks to this approach, during a restore job the user of the software is able to restore not only the most recent local copy of an item but any previous version of it (assuming of course that there was more than one job cycle since the creation of this particular item).

 Backup jobs are what defines the scope of the backed up data.
-Similarly to storages, users can configure many jobs, for example to cover different sets of mailboxes, item types, age of backed up items, and so on (Fig. 2.).
+Similarly to storages, users can configure many jobs (backup, restore, or archive) to, for example, cover different sets of mailboxes, item types, the age of backed up items, and so on (Fig. 2.).

 Jobs run in cycles which consist of two phases: comparison and actual backup.
-As the name suggests, during the first phase the software communicates with the source server’s Exchange Web Services asking for the mailboxes’ folders and items' hashes.
+In the case of Exchange backup jobs, during the first phase, the software communicates with the source server’s Exchange Web Services asking for the mailboxes’ folders and items' hashes.
 Those are compared to previously saved hashes to find out whether there were any changes in the mailbox or not.
 If the mailbox content changed since the previous cycle, the actual backup process starts.

 Backup jobs can be divided into two types based on their continuity profile.
-There is a one-time backup (Fig. 3.) that goes through all user-specified mailboxes only once and stops.
-And there is a continuous backup (Fig. 4.) which runs constantly: the software goes through all user-specified mailboxes and, once finished, it starts all over again.
-To avoid excessively frequent backups in this mode, the user can define the so-called idle time in the job configuration wizard.
+There is the one-time backup (Fig. 3.) that backs up all user-specified mailboxes or sites only once and then stops, and there is the continuous backup (Fig. 4.) which runs constantly: the software backs up mailboxes and site and, once finished, it starts all over again.
+To avoid excessively frequent backups in this mode, the user can define the so-called idle time in the backup job configuration wizard.
 This is the break the software will take before starting another cycle of a continuous backup.

 Moreover, the program features a built-in scheduler which allows the software's user to customize job's activity periods even more (Fig. 5. and 6.).
 The scheduler can be configured separately for each job, for example to run one-time backup jobs of all mailboxes only on weekends and continuous backup jobs of the most important mailboxes during the working hours.
 Please note that the scheduler will automatically start a job at the beginning of a defined activity period, which makes the backup process seamless and fully automated.

-Creating backups - this article describes how to create a new backup job.
+Creating backups - this article describes all there is to know to create new backup jobs.